isomerpages/moe-ssrc/_news-archive/2023/Results of the 2022 SSHRF Call.md

 ---
 ![](/images/updates2.jpg)

 The Social Science Research Council (SSRC) has awarded [four](https://www.ssrc.edu.sg/grant-recipients/2022/sshrf2022/) promising young academics under the 2022 Social Sciences and Humanities Research (SSHR) Fellowship grant call.

-#### **Results of 2022 Social Sciences and Humanities Research Fellow Grant Call**
+Each awardee will receive research funds of up to S$1 million over 5 years.

-Following the launch of the 2022 SSHR Fellowship call, the SSRC received 7 nominations.
-Of these, [four applicants](https://www.ssrc.edu.sg/grant-recipients/2022/sshrf2022/) were awarded, based on their career track record, and potential for academic leadership.
-The awardees’ research programmes are grounded in issues of strategic and policy relevance to Singapore.
-Each awardee will receive research funds of up to $1 million over 5 years.
+The SSRC received a total of seven nominations from the universities in 2022, and decided to award four fellowships based on the nominee's career track record and potential for academic leadership.
+The awardees’ research programmes were grounded in issues of strategic and policy relevance to Singapore.

-#### **Launch of 2023 Social Sciences and Humanities Research Fellowship Grant Call**
-The call for applications will open on 9 October 2023 and close in January 2024.
+The 2023 Call for SSHR Fellowship nominations will open on 9 October 2023 and close in January 2024.

 |  Process |   Timeline  |
 |---|---|